 Mary Kate is your Skipper & Guide, providing a fascinating live commentary during the trip.
 Mary Kate has spent the last 5 years on the Shannon Estuary, getting to know the dolphins.
 She now knows many by “name”.
 She has studied bottlenose dolphins in many parts of the world, gaining an elite level of expertise.
 She will always have a fun fact, or anecdote to hand about these amazing creatures.

 Our crew are always available to answer any questions you might have while ensuring your safety, comfort and enjoyment.
 Their enthusiasm for their job is infectious, and their wonderment for the Shannon dolphins remains each time there is a sighting!

-The townland they settled in, at the Mouth of the Shannon, has excellent vantage points to watch the dolphins from the land and to keep a watchful eye on the sea conditions.
+Carrigaholt, the picturesque townland at the Mouth of the Shannon, has excellent vantage points to watch the dolphins from land and to keep a watchful eye on the sea conditions.